-In $V{CC}$ UVLO or in shutdown, PWM1, PWM2, and PWM3 are pulled low.
-When $V{CC}$ ramps above the upper UVLO threshold and EN is asserted high, the ADP3207C enables internal bias and starts a reset cycle that lasts about 50 $\mu$ s to 60 $\mu$ s.
-Next, when initial reset is over, the chip detects the number of phases set by the user and gives a go signal to start the internal soft-start.
-After the $\overline{CLKEN}$ is asserted low, the ADP3207C reads the VID codes provided by the CPU on VID0 to VID6 input pins.
-The VCore voltage changes from $V{BOOT}$ to the VID voltage by a well-controlled soft transition, as introduced in the Soft Transient section.
+In V{CC} UVLO or in shutdown, a small MOSFET turns on connecting the CSREF to GND.
+The MOSFET on the CSREF pin has a resistance of approximately $100~\Omega$.
+When V{CC} ramps above the upper UVLO threshold and EN is asserted high, the ADP3210 enables internal bias and starts a reset cycle that lasts about 50 μ s to 60 μ s.
+Next, when initial reset is over, the chip detects the number of phases set by the user, and gives a go signal to start soft-start.
+The ADP3210 reads the VID codes provided by the CPU on VID0 to VID6 input pins after \overline{CLKEN} is asserted low.